 Some people we met on the road had suggested that the east of the North Coast 500 was not quite as scenic and exciting as the west.
 So I prepared myself for a quick and uneventful drive back to Inverness.
 How wrong I was!

 Indeed, the east coast is not as mountainous as the west and since you drive on a much larger road (the A9) it looks like there is not much to do.
 When in fact, you just need to make a little extra effort to seek out the beautiful spots along the east coast!

-Helmsdale would be a great home base to spend a few days in the area and discover places like Lybster, Latheronwheel, Dunbeath Castle, Berriedale Braes and Ousdale Broch.
+Helmsdale would be a great home base to spend a few days in the area and discover places like the Whaligoe Steps, Lybster, Latheronwheel, Dunbeath Castle, Berriedale Braes and Ousdale Broch.

 What Ardvreck Castle is for the west, Dunrobin Castle is for the east of the North Coast 500.
 Even if the two could not be more different!

-The entrance ticket costs £12 (£7.50 for children) and includes the castle and the gardens.
+The entrance ticket costs £12.50 (£7.50 for children) and includes the castle and the gardens.
 If you are on a budget – or simply don’t have the time to tour that many rooms, you can walk down a road on the right side of the castle and take photos of it from the seaside.

 Open 10 am to 5 pm (1 April to 31 October)

 Big Burn Falls Walk

 This hidden wee gem is a quick and easy walk just outside Golspie near Dunrobin Castle.
 Park at the little car park next to a stone mason’s and follow the waymarked trail for Big Burn Falls.